Information Systems Education Journal

 The Information Systems Education Journal (ISEDJ) is a double-blind peer-reviewed academic journal sponsored by the Education Special Interest Group (EDSIG) and Information Systems and Computing Academic Professionals (ISCAP).
 Publishing frequency is six times per year.
 The first date of publication was 2003.

-ISEDJ is published online (http://www.isedj.org) in connection with the EDSIG Conference on Information Systems & Computing Education (EDSIGCON).
+ISEDJ is published online (https://www.isedj.org) in connection with the EDSIG Conference on Information Systems & Computing Education (EDSIGCON).
 The EDSIGCON Proceedings features all papers, panels, workshops, and presentations from the conference.
 The top papers from EDSIGCON are published in ISEDJ.
-See the EDSIGCON submission guidelines for details.
+See the ISCAP-EDSIG submission guidelines for details.